Generative Tools in AI-Powered Development

 Challenges and Limitations of Generative Models

-Generative models in AI have come a long way, making cool stuff like creating images, writing text, and doing creative tasks.
-But they’re not perfect.
-One big problem is they might create unfair or not okay stuff because of the biases in the data they learned.
+One big problem is that they might make unfair or unsuitable content because of biases in the data they learned.
 This can be a big deal, especially for making up stories or generating pictures.

 Another problem is it’s hard to control what generative models make.
 Sometimes, they do weird or bad things that we don’t want.
-Trying to make them do what we can can be challenging and take time.
+Trying to make them do what we want can be challenging and take time.

 Future Trends in Generative AI Tools